Geometry, Energy and Sensitivity in Stochastic Proton Dynamics: Introduction

-In this work we develop a structure-preserving framework for the simulation and sensitivity analysis of a stochastic proton transport model with continuous energy loss and angular diffusion.
+In this work we combine a structure-preserving discretisation for the simulation and sensitivity analysis of a stochastic proton transport model with continuous energy loss and angular diffusion.
 Our main contributions are: \begin{enumerate} \item We reformulate the dynamics using a logarithmic transformation of the energy and an exponential map for angular updates.
 This guarantees exact positivity of energy and preservation of the unit-norm constraint on direction at the discrete level.
-On this basis we construct (i) a geometric Euler scheme of strong order $1/2$ and (ii) a higher-order scheme that couples a Milstein discretisation of the log-energy SDE with a geometric integrator for angular evolution, achieving strong order $1$. \item We derive and discretise forward (pathwise) sensitivity equations for the stopping-power and straggling parameters.
+On this basis we construct (i) a geometric Euler scheme of strong order $1/2$ and (ii) a higher-order scheme that couples a Milstein discretisation of the log-energy SDE with a geometric integrator for angular evolution, achieving strong order $1$. \item We derive and discretise coupled forward sensitivity equations for the stopping-power and straggling parameters.
 These sensitivities satisfy linear SDEs driven by the same Brownian motion as the state, so that the coupled state-sensitivity scheme achieves strong order~$1$ convergence.
-This provides unbiased gradient estimates of path-dependent observables such as dose, in contrast to the high-variance estimates produced by finite differences. \item We present numerical experiments that demonstrate the efficacy of the proposed methods.
+This yields pathwise gradient estimators for regularised dose-type observables, and in our numerical experiments these exhibit substantially lower variance than finite-difference benchmarks. \item We present numerical experiments that demonstrate the efficacy of the proposed methods.
 The geometric discretisations preserve key physical features of proton transport, including Bragg peaks and angular spreading, while the pathwise sensitivities converge with lower variance than finite-difference benchmarks.
 We further show how incorporating energy-dependent angular diffusion (Moli\`ere theory) modifies dose distributions and sensitivities, highlighting the flexibility of the framework. \end{enumerate}